kyan/redactor-plugins/README.md

 A bunch of plugins for the Redacator WYSIWYG Text Editor.

+## Version

+These plugins have been tested on Redactor v10.0.4

 ## Video.js

 This is an updated version of the plugin available on the Redactor site that